gorkaerana/meddle/README.md

 ### Unsupported data types
 `meddle` does not support [`SdkCode` and `Expression` attribute data types](https://developer.veevavault.com/mdl/#attributes-data-types), since no meaningful real world examples against which to test the tool could be found.
 More specifically:

-- The attributes (and corresponding components) with `SdkCode` data type are listed in the below table.
+- The attributes (and corresponding components) with `SdkCode` data type are listed in the first of the two tables below.
 No real world usage of any of them could be found.
+- The attributes (and corresponding components) with `Expression` data type are listed in the second of the two tables below.
+Real world usage examples could be found for only two of them:
+  - `formula` in [KANBAN-BOARD-CONFIG.vpk](https://github.com/veeva/Vault-Kanban-Board/blob/main/KANBAN-BOARD-CONFIG.vpk), which counters Veeva's documentation and does not enclose the attribute value in square brackets.
+See also [the scraped file](tests/mdl_examples/scrapped/KANBAN-BOARD-CONFIG/Object.access_request__c.mdl).
+  - `relationship_criteria` which has plenty of usage (as a quick grep in `tests/mdl_examples/scrapped` will show) but the attribute value is empty for every case.

 | Component name | Attribute name |
 |---|---|